EATING WITH BRACES

-To minimize the likelihood of loose brackets and bent wires, please avoid these types of food while wearing braces:
+To minimize the likelihood of loose brackets and bent wires, please avoid these types of foods while wearing braces:

-Most patients experience some discomfort for the first 3-7 days after their braces are put on.
-To help alleviate the soreness, you may rinse your mouth with a salt water solution and take an over-the-counter analgesic.
+Most patients experience some discomfort for the first three to seven days after their braces are put on.
+To help alleviate the soreness, you may rinse your mouth with a salt water solution and take an over-the-counter analgesic, such as ibuprofen or acetaminophen.
 Chewing sugarless chewing gum for the first few days also helps minimize the discomfort.
 In addition, you may use dental wax (available at our office or your local drugstore) to cover any problem areas if they are rubbing your mouth.

-As a part of the process of moving your teeth into a more ideal position, you will notice some teeth will present increased mobility.
-Loose teeth are a natural part of the process and they will “harden up” again once they are settled into the new position.
+As part of the process of moving your teeth into a more ideal position, you will notice some teeth will loosen.
+Loose teeth are a natural part of the process, and they will “harden up” again once they are settled into the new position.